hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 While sending the requests to related nodes, it is possible that operation fails due to various reasons.
 For any read only operations, you can have your client retrying to send the operation by enabling `redoOperation`.
 Please see [Redo Operation](#redo-operation).

-And, the number of retries is given with the property  `hazelcast.client.retry.count` in `ClientProperties`.
+And, the number of retries is given with the property  `hazelcast.client.request.retry.count` in `ClientProperties`.
 It will resend the request as many as RETRY-COUNT then it will throw an exception.
 Please see [Client Properties](#client-properties).

 ### Distributed Data Structures